Pullman City Councilor Chapman will not run for reelection

 Pullman City Councilor Brandon Chapman announced he is not seeking reelection this year.

-Chapman, who represented Ward 3, stated that he hopes more people will take part in municipal governance and that his absence will motivate others to run for election.
+Chapman, who represents Ward 3, stated in a news release he hopes more people will take part in municipal governance and that his absence will motivate others to run for election.

 City councilors Dan Records and Al Sorensen are also in the last year of their term.